DMacMakes/dmdocs/content/en/torrens/ise102/week11/index.md

 {{< imgcard debugger_fruit_collisions>}}
 The debugger "Locals" window showing the contents and values for our banana (Fruit object) and Slithers (Snake object), along with other great info.
 {{< /imgcard >}}

+### Exercise: Collide and stop

+1. Make fruit collision happen
+2. Set a breakpoint inside the collision testing if statement
+3. Screenshot the moment in time when the debugger stops the game (game screen, not code)
+4. Paste into Discord.
+5. Does the image match what the collision test and local variable values (in debug locals window) for the snake and piece of fruit are telling you?
+Why?

 ## Homework